-Juvenile expert Ross Millar was hugely impressed with a youngster at the Curragh on Sunday plus reveals a couple of potential 'winners in waiting', and a fancy for Sandown on Friday, live on Racing TV.
+Juvenile expert Ross Millar was hugely impressed with a youngster at the Curragh on Sunday plus reveals a couple of potential 'winners in waiting'.

 Join Racing TV for FREE!